Surface Quality Detection Techniques

 -

-Performed patch extraction using Python and saved the images in post-processing folders.
+Performed patch extraction in Python and saved outputs into structured post-processing folders.